ffund/tcp-ip-essentials/lab-stp/stp-configure.md

 brctl showstp br0
 ```

 on this bridge.
 Initially, the state of the bridge ports may appear as "learning".
 Repeat this until the state of each port is either "forwarding" or "blocked", and the "flags" section of the output is blank.
+Save the final output.

 Then, stop the `tcpdump` processes running on the four hosts.
 You can play these back with

 ```
 tcpdump -nv -r stp-$(hostname -s)-1.pcap